(800) 356-0026, ext. 21038

 The course will expose students to healthcare “big data” focused on current needs such as population health, outcome reporting, clinical decision support, physician quality measurement, and various other measures including CMS initiatives such as meaningful use and Medicare and payer quality reporting requirements.
 The course will use current real world problem scenario’s where data analytics and visualization can be applied to successfully report on and solve various problem prevalent in today’s value based payer model.
 Students will learn how to do large scale data mining and the infrastructures needed to support the various system designs such as Hadoop ecosystems and Hadoop based tools.
 The student will be exposed to the application of predictive analytics specific to healthcare with an understanding of using data to help deliver quality and safe patient care as well as data driven methods of improving care.
 The course will expose students to real time data analytics where data is collected and reported on around the clock.
 The course will also expose student to mobile data acquisition and analysis coming from various local and remote devices.
 This course will introduce students to data visualization methods which will teach them how to communicate analytical insights to both technical and non-technical audiences.

 Upon completion of the course the student will be able to:

 Test results must be sent directly from the testing agency to the center you applied.
 Proof of English language competency can also be in the form of successful completion of a degree at an approved U.S. institution of higher education.

 Students have a maximum of five years to complete the program.
 The expected average completion time is 2-4 terms.

-Tuition is $670 per credit hour.
+Tuition is $695 per credit hour for the 2017-2018 academic year.
 A Health Professions Division student access fee of $145 is required each year.
-An NSU student service fee of $350 is charged each term that a student is registered for two or more courses (only half is charged in terms where a student is registered for only one course).
+An NSU student service fee of $450 is charged each term that a student is registered for 4 or more credits.
+Students registered for less than 4 credits are charged $225.
 Tuition and fees are subject to change without notice.